nicholasstanfield/flood-prediction/README.md

 ## Results

 Three main model types were used, logistic regression, KNN classifier and various types of decision trees.
 The most consistent and most generalisable model was the KNN classifier with a test set accuracy of 86.20%.
 We also ran some explainable AI techniques such as SHAP to see the key drivers of predictions.
-The most important typically being evaluation (absolute and local), historical rainfall and level of drainage.
+The most important typically being elevation (absolute and local), historical rainfall and level of drainage.

 <img src="data/shap.png" width="600" height="500">